Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day2/README.md

 Play Screen:

 * Formated the Code
-* Added a New Bullet Image
-* Worked on the Bullet Function
+* Worked on the Bullet Functioning

 # What am I working on?